tripoloski1337/tripoloski1337.github.io/_posts/2019-09-09-tcache_poisoning.markdown

     $r14   : 0x0
     $r15   : 0x0

-in this case we can doing GOT overwrite from exit() function to win() function
+in this case we can GOT overwrite from exit() function to win() function

 {% highlight c %}
 	case 3: